knative/docs/serving/deploying-with-private-registry.md

     ibmcloud cr token-add --description "token description" --non-expiring --readwrite
     ```

 1. The CLI output should include a token identifier and the token.
 Make note of the token.
-You can verify that the token was created by listing all tokens.
+You can verify that the token was created by listing all tokens:

     ```
     ibmcloud cr token-list